harrisjl6/harrisjl6/README.md

 👀 I've been working as a front end developer for more than 18 years.

-I spent 12 years in the United States Air Force and then another 14 years working for NASA at Johnson Space Center in Houston.
+I spent 12 years in the United States Air Force and then another 14 years out at NASA.
 I am currently working as a senior Designer/Developer for NTTdata's Experience Build Team.
 You can see samples of my work at bluelinedesign.org/gallery

 📫 judith.harris@nttdata.com